Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_KMeansClustering/K_MeansGroup19.md

 Applications are to either:
 1. confirm any assumptions about the types of groups that exist in the data
 2. identify unknown groups in the data

+K-Means does make assumptions about the data which should be present before using the algorithm:
+1. Clusters have similar variance
+2. Clusters are the same size (same radius) & similar number of points
+3. Clusters have a spherical shape

 <p align="center">
 <img src="img/kmeans.png" width="600" height="300" />
 </p>